William F. Kuntz II

-William Francis Kuntz II (born June 24, 1950) is a Senior United States district judge of the United States District Court for the Eastern District of New York.
+William Francis Kuntz II (born June 24, 1950) is a senior United States district judge of the United States District Court for the Eastern District of New York.

 Early life and education

 Born in New York City, Kuntz graduated from Fordham Preparatory School in 1968, and earned an Artium Baccalaureus in 1972 from Harvard College.
 He then earned an Artium Magister in 1974 and a Doctor of Philosophy in 1979 from Harvard University and a Juris Doctor in 1977 from Harvard Law School.

-Professional career
+Career

 From 1978 until 1986, Kuntz was an associate in the New York law firm Shearman & Sterling.
 From 1986 until 1994, Kuntz was a partner in the New York law firm Milgrim Thomajan Jacobs & Lee, and from 1994 until 2001, Kuntz was a partner in the New York law firm Seward & Kissel.
 From 2001 until 2004, he was a partner in the New York office of the Canadian law firm Torys LLP, and from 2004 until 2005, he was counsel at the New York law firm Constantine & Cannon.
 From 2005 until becoming a federal judge, Kuntz was a partner in the New York office of the law firm Baker Hostetler.
 His specialty is commercial and labor litigation.
-Prior to his appointment to the EDNY, Kuntz was the New York City Council’s designee from Kings County to the Civilian Complaint Review Board from October 1993 through 2010.
+Prior to his appointment to the EDNY, Kuntz was the New York City Council's designee from Kings County to the Civilian Complaint Review Board from October 1993 through 2010.